0

 Add a Node Using Drag and Drop

 The Designer contains drag-and-drop functionality for nodes and you can add a node by dragging it from the Nodes Toolbox onto your Viewer.
-Simply locate the node type you want from the Toolbox, click and hold on it, and drag it onto an open spot on your Viewer.
+Locate the node type you want from the Toolbox, click and hold on it, and drag it onto an open spot on your Viewer.
 If you drop your node on the start node the system will make the dragged node the first node in your logicnet.
 The system connects the nodes together and opens the editor for your dragged node.

 If you drag and drop your new node onto an existing node that has more than one output options, the system will display the output options for you to make a choice.
 Select an output option from the list and the system will add the new node to that output.
 If you press the Esc key on your keyboard instead of selecting an output option, the system will not add the new node.